Updated: 10/15/2019 | October 15th, 2019

 “Yup,” said the little girl selling roses as she handled the bundle to my friend.

 We were in Bangkok and I was watching my Aussie friend take pity on a little Thai girl selling flowers to drunk backpackers on Khao San Road.

 “Oh, what the hell!”
 I heard her say about 30 minutes later.
 I looked up and there, across the street, was the little flower girl, selling a new batch of flowers.

 Having lived in Bangkok, I knew this was going to happen.
 My other friends and I had warned her not to buy all the flowers, that the little girl’s parents would just send her out again.
-But she didn’t listen.

 In much of the developing world, you see kids selling trinkets and flowers to Westerners.
 You see parents begging with a kid “asleep” in their lap in order to gain sympathy.
-After all, the parents know what we know: it’s hard to say no to a kid.
+The parents know what we know: it’s hard to say no to a kid.
 You automatically feel bad for them.
 You think about the poverty they live in, the life they lead, and think, “Well, I’ll give a little bit and help out.”

 And as much as people protest and shoo the kids away, many other people open their wallets in hopes of doing some good.
 We look at the woman with the baby in her arms, reach into our pockets, and go, “OK, just a little bit.”

 On the one hand, I don’t want to perpetuate the system.
 I don’t want the children to be out selling trinkets instead of learning in school.
 I don’t want parents using their children as a shortcut to quick cash.
 I don’t want kids to be used as emotional blackmail.
 I want them asleep at 10pm, not dealing with angry, drunk tourists who are annoyed at them.

-Yet I know that many poor families often do this out of necessity.
-They simply need the money.
-I often think about Bangladesh.
+As I mull over the complexities of the topic, I often think about Bangladesh.
 Back in the 1990s when child sweatshop labor became the cause du jour, the focus was on Bangladeshi sweatshops.
 There were boycotts.
 A crying Kathy Griffin.
 An uproar.
 Legislation.
 Clothing manufacturers cracked down on suppliers who hired children.
 Child labor decreased, and Westerners could sleep easy.

 Yet years later I remember reading a newspaper article on a study that followed up on what happened to the children in Bangladesh.
 Turns out, they didn’t go to school.
 They ended up on the streets as beggars.
 The families needed the income for food.
 And if they couldn’t work making clothes, they could work on the streets.

-The need for food trumps all other needs.
+After all, the need for food trumps all other needs.

 I remember once walking past this guy and his kid in a part of Bangkok I went to often with my friends.
 The man sold some junky stuff I didn’t want.
 But one day I walked past him, and the desperation, the pleading in his voice just made me stop.